MIUNPsychology/PUPIL/docs/BUILD.md

 To build PUPIL you need to download the dependencies and use "ant" to compile the various components.

-Each build step will create files indirectory dist/PUPIL.
+Each build step will create files in the directory dist/PUPIL.
 This is a web application suitable for (for example) Tomcat.

 ## Requirements